ChrstphrHll/npc_gen/students/Yakob Lydialeera.md

 year: 1
 guild: Elkenval
 partyID: 82
+tags:
+- Dragonborn
+- Fighter
+- Protection
+- 1st
+- Elkenval
 ---
 # Yakob Lydialeera
 ---
 ### Description
 - 1st year Dragonborn Fighter in Elkenval
-- frills, Pale Blue eyes, and blue skin
+- frills, Deep Blue eyes, and blue skin
 - Is Chummy and Ambitious, and has Fitness as their ideal

 ### Organizations